lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 - Azure Storage
 - HDInsight
 - Azure Data Warehouse

+>**Note:** It is recommended that you open a new tab and navigate to the Azure portal and use this tab to copy the keys/server names needed to create the linked services in Data Factory.

 1. In the *Data Factory* blade, click **Author and deploy** tile to launch the *Editor* for the data factory.